xiaoyunyang/xiaoyunyang.github.io/content/post/startup/life-side-project.md

 To attract talented people to help you build a company, you have to be a talented person.
 I lose count of how many non-tech people are on [CoFoundersLab](https://cofounderslab.com/) with ideas for an app looking for a tech co-founder to build it all.
 Whenever one of these people reach out to me, I ask them why they haven't started building something on their own and their response ranges from "I don't know where to start" to "That's not my core competency.
 I'm a business guy."

 There are so many free tools, step-by-step tutorials, books, and videos out there that you can use to do anything you want.
 It amazes me why people don't take advantage of these.
-It's easier than ever to be a self-starter.
+It has never been easier to be a self-starter.

 My advice to them is that if you want to build a technology company but you don't know how the technology works, you are going to run into a lot problems when it comes to hiring, working with freelancers, communicating with your technical cofounder, and estimating how long / expensive an engineering effort takes.
 Taking some initiative to learn what it's like building the product is really going to pay off.
+Also, consider your value proposition to the technical co-founder and consider from [their perspective](https://medium.com/swlh/nobody-wants-to-be-your-technical-co-founder-thats-the-truth-758e2e00eb53):

+> you’re talking to eminently experienced and qualified people who have spent years building their skills and honing their craft and you’re asking them to take a run on the board and a massive risk with no guarantee of success and the potential of absolutely nothing to show for it.

+# More Reading
+[Riding Out Failures to Bootstrap a $220k/mo SaaS Company](https://www.indiehackers.com/interview/riding-out-failures-to-bootstrap-a-25k-mo-saas-company-19f3172f86?utm_source=Indie+Hackers+Newsletter&utm_campaign=indie-hackers-newsletter-20180730) A story of how someone bootstrapped products after products until finally one succeeds in generating $25,000 a month of passive income for him.
+Absolutely inspiring!